pietraferreira/quartz/content/notes/university/cs2004/sets-and-maps.md

 ---
-title: "Sets and Maps"
+title: Sets and Maps
 tags:
   - work/engineer-training
-programming_languages:
 ---
 **Sets** are a collection of objects:
   - They might be ordered or unordered.